The Essential Guide to Monetization for Content Creators

 Ko-Fi - the ko-fi page for Marc makes comics, a very successful creator on Ko-Fi

 Ko-Fi is the tip jar of the internet.
-Using this app you can create simple one time and recurring income through digital tips from your fans.
-Ko-Fi has expanded its services to include monthly donations, memberships, storefronts, and even commissions.
+Using this app, you can create simple one-time or recurring income through digital tips from your fans.
+The site has expanded its services to include monthly donations, memberships, storefronts, and even commissions.

 If you’re not ready for a full on crowdfunding campaign, Ko-Fi is an essential middle ground.